gourmetjs/gourmet-ssr/docs/tutorial-1.md

 ```

 > #### What about hot module reloading?
-> Currently, Gourmet SSR doesn't support the hot module reloading (HMR), because our experimental implementation with `react-hot-loader` didn't give us enough confidence that it works stable for every scenario.
+> Currently, Gourmet SSR doesn't support the hot module reloading (HMR), because our experimental implementation with `react-hot-loader` didn't give us enough confidence that it would work stable for every scenario.
 Perhaps, we may want to give it another try when React itself becomes more [HMR friendly](https://twitter.com/dan_abramov/status/1055707267037749249).

 ## More on the server implementation helpers